History of NASEP

 The year-long program begins in June with a week-long stay at the University of Arizona located in Tucson, AZ.
 Participants attend workshops, complete interactive activities, and network with professionals in STEM.
 Staying in a dormitory on campus is beneficial to the student experience because participants get a glimpse of what it is like to live on campus during college.
 In addition, participants tour the university, are informed of our student resources, and learn about the college application process; this includes sessions on scholarships, financial aid, and admissions.

 Communication between the student and NASEP continues after the participants return home, so that ongoing support is provided as they seeking scholarships and college admission.
 The cohort will reconvene throughout the year at academic or social events that aim to enhance their understanding of STEM fields, and bring the cohort together to have some fun.
-Thus far, the 2017 cohort has attended the Protecting Our Land Camp, walked in the Navajo Nation Parade as part of the University of Arizona, and will be a part of the upcoming Tribal Enviornmental Health Science Forum.
+Thus far, the 2017 cohort has attended the Protecting Our Land Camp, walked in the Navajo Nation Parade as part of the University of Arizona, and have been a part of the Tribal Enviornmental Health Science Forum.
 These opporunities are shared throughout the year, and continue to enrich the academic and career goals of the students post residential stay at the college.

 In addition, students also are part of the Geoscience Outreach Research Program, which allows our high school participants to conduct college-level research on areas of water-quality, food production, and weather and climate.
 This project happens in phases, with the last step consisting of participants presenting their research posters at the University of Arizona.
 It is truly a unique experience, that not only strengthen's the student's experience in STEM research, but also makes them stand out when applying for scholarships and colleges!

 The program ends for each cohort around the end of April or beginning of May with a closing ceremony in which students and families socialize and are recognized over food and presentations.
 Despite it being the end of the cohort, NASEP alumni are encouraged to keep in contact with NASEP, as EAO continues to share opportunties with participants that will be helpful as the students enter college.
-Information on scholarships, internships, and employment are dispersed via the NASEP alumni listerve, Facebook group, and LinkedIn!
+Information on scholarships, internships, and employment are dispersed via the NASEP alumni listserve, Facebook group, and LinkedIn!

 Partnership opportunities with other organizations within the UA and Tucson community have provided NASEP unique opportunities for program enrichment and depth of experience for its many participants.